 If this is your first rodeo to Japan, it won’t take you long to realize that Japan is an expensive country.
 On a global scale, Japan’s GDP and general standards of living score highly.
 Tokyo is also notorious for being one of the most expensive cities in the world to live in, right up there with the likes of San Francisco and New York.

-If you’ve grown accustomed to the cheap daily living in the likes of Southeast Asia, are traveling on a backpacker’s budget, and are considering taking a trip to Japan, I’d advise you keep your visit to a few days.
+If you’ve grown accustomed to the cheap daily living in the likes of Southeast Asia, are traveling on a backpacker’s budget, and are considering taking a trip to Japan, I’d advise you to keep your visit to a few days.
 Although cost-cutting measures can be taken, Japan is still going to be expensive, as its one of the most developed countries in the world.

 However, if you’re aware of the cost of Japan and are budgeting accordingly, let’s take a look at whether a Japan Rail Pass is worth accommodating into your budget.